abulfs89/ABUL-Project-1/README.md

 Click on the Cards on the game board to reveal the number and remember the card to match them with the same number.
 The cards selected turn light blue for you to remember that they were not matched and clicked before

+Play the game again and again to achieve awesomeness!!

 ## Play the Game  https://memorygame89.netlify.app/